 5. B&B or Bust!

 Photo courtesy of Bayfront Westcott House.

 On the off chance you forgot, St. Augustine is a tourist town.
 We're also known for our charming, comfortable, and beautiful bed & breakfasts and inns.
 Why wouldn't there be a B&B tour, especially during the holidays?
-Between December 13th and 14th, twenty-four of St. Augustine's B&Bs are open to public perusal as part of the Bed & Breakfast Holiday Tour.
-If you prefer your holiday music on the quaint side (as opposed to screaming it from a trolley), each bed & breakfast is thematically decorated to the tune of specific holiday carols.
+Between December 8th and 9th, more than 20 of St. Augustine's B&Bs are open to public perusal as part of the Bed & Breakfast Holiday Tour.
+Each bed & breakfast is thematically decorated to the theme of their Silver Jubilee.
 Old Town Trolley offers service to nearby stops.
 Even though you'll have to use your feet to walk to and from the B&Bs, you won't ever have to walk too far.

 6. (Other Peoples') Home(s) For the Holidays